pramnora/javascript/find-primes/01/README.md

 5 - find-primes-01b.png  (printout of the program working in actual 'real life' action/the program finds a prime number: 7)
 6 - find-primes-01c.png  (printout out of the program working in actual 'real life' action/the program finds a non prime number: 10)

-7 - README.md (which is this explnatory file)
+7 - README.md (which is this explanatory file)

 ## HOW TO USE IT